official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 biological aerial bombs;

-202 UN Security Council, 6 May 1998, ‘Letter dated 6 May 1998 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1888/377).
+[^202]: UN Security Council, 6 May 1998, ‘Letter dated 6 May 1998 from the Executive Chairman of the
-203 UN Security Council, 4 May 1998, ‘Letter dated 1 May 1998 from the Permanent Representative of Iraq to the United Nations addressed to the President of the Security Council’ (S/1998/368).
+[^203]: UN Security Council, 4 May 1998, ‘Letter dated 1 May 1998 from the Permanent Representative of Iraq
-204 UN Security Council, 17 June 1998, ‘Report by the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991), on his mission to Baghdad, 11-15 June 1998’, ‘Appendix I – Informal paper presented to the Security Council on 4 June 1998’ (S/1998/529).
+[^204]: UN Security Council, 17 June 1998, ‘Report by the Executive Chairman of the Special Commission

 116

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

   * major components used for the indigenous production of missiles;
   * chemical weapons production equipment; and